-Where the Eleventh Amendment applies, the Court has devised a super-clear-statement principle far more robust than its requirement of clarity in any other situation.
-Indeed, just this Term, the Court finally has indicated that this clear-statement principle is not simply a means of discerning congressional intent.
+Where the Eleventh Amendment applies, the Court has devised a super-clear-statement principle far more robust than its requirement of clarity in any other situation. deed, just this Term, the Court finally has indicated that this clear-statement principle is not simply a means of discerning congressional intent.
 See Gilhool v.
-Muth, - U. S. -, - (1989) (slip op., at 8) (concluding that one may not rely on a "permissible inference" from a statute's language and structure in finding abrogation of immunity); id., slip op., at --- (Brennan, J., dissenting); Pennsylvania v.
-Union Gas Co., - U. S. -, -, n.
-2 (1989) (slip op., at 10, n.
-2); id., at -, n.
-3 (BRENNAN, J., dissenting) (slip op., at 4, n.
-3).
-Rather than helping us simply to identify congressional intent, this interpretative principle erects one more barrier for Congress to pass before it may create a cause of action against the States in federal court.
+Muth, - U. S. -, -, Nos.
+87-1855 and 87-7147, slip op., at 8 (1989) (concluding that one may not rely on a "permissible inference" from a statute's language and structure in finding abrogation of immunity); id., slip op., at - (BRENNAN, J., dissenting); Pennsylvania v.
+Union Gas, - U. S. -, -, n.
+2, No. 87-1241, slip op., at 10, n.
+2 (1989); id., slip op., at 4, n.
+3 (Brennan, J., dissenting).
+Rather than helping us simply to identify congressional intent, this interpretative principle erects one more barrier for Congress to pass before it may create a cause of action against the States in federal court; its purpose, so far as I can tell, is to make Congress acutely aware of its decision to render States liable in damages.
 Since this case was brought in state court, however, this rigid drafting requirement has no application here.
 The Eleventh Amendment can hardly be "a consideration," ante, at 8, in a suit to which it does not apply.

 That this Court has generated a uniquely daunting requirement of clarity in Eleventh Amendment cases explains why Quern v.
-Jordan, 440 U. S. 332 (1979) did not decide the question before us today.
+Jordan did not decide the question before us today.
 Because only the Eleventh Amendment permits use of this super-clear-statement principle, the holding of Quern v.
 Jordan that § 1983 does not abrogate States' Eleventh Amendment immunity tells us nothing about the meaning of the term "persons" in § 1983 as a matter of ordinary statutory construction.
 Quern's conclusion thus does not compel, or even suggest, a particular result today.

 The singularity of this Court's approach to statutory interpretation in Eleventh Amendment cases also refutes the Court's argument that, given Quern's holding, it would make no sense to construe § 1983 to include States as "persons."
 See ante, at 7.
-This is so, the Court suggests, because such a construction would permit suits against States in state but not federal court, even though a major purpose of Congress in enacting § 1983 was to provide a federal forum for litigants who had been deprived of their constitutional rights.
-See, e. g., Monroe v.
+This is so, the Court suggests, because such a construction would permit suits against States in state but not federal court, even though a major purpose of Congress in enacting § 1983 was to provide a federal forum for litigants who had been deprived of their constitutional rights. e. g., Monroe v.
 Pape, 365 U. S. 167 (1961).
-In answering the question whether § 1983 provided a federal forum for suits against the States themselves, however, one must apply the super-clear-statement principle reserved for Eleventh Amendment cases.
+In answering the question whether § 1983 provided a federal forum for suits against the States themselves, however, one must apply the super-clear-statement principle used for Eleventh Amendment cases.
 Since this principle is inapplicable to suits brought in state court, and inapplicable to the question whether States are among those subject to a statute, see ante, at 7; see also Employees v.
-Missouri Dept. of Public Health and Welfare, 411 U.S. 279, 287 (1973); Atascadero, supra, at 240, n.
+Missouri Public Health Dept., 411 U. S. 279, 287 (1972); Atascadero, 473 U. S., at 240, n.
 2, the answer to the question whether § 1983 provides a federal forum for suits against the States may be, and most often will be, different from the answer to the kind of question before us today.
-Since the question whether Congress has provided a federal forum for damages suits against the States is no longer answered merely by considering Congress' actual intent, see supra, at 5, the Court should not pretend that we have, in Quern, answered the question whether Congress intended to provide a federal forum for such suits, and then reason backwards from that "intent" to the conclusion that Congress must not have intended to allow such suits to proceed in state court.

-In short, the only principle of statutory interpretation that permits the Court to avoid a careful and thorough analysis of § 1983's language and history is the super-clear-statement principle that this Court has come to apply in Eleventh

-Amendment cases -a principle that is irrelevant to this statecourt action.
+In short, the only principle of statutory interpretation that permits the Court to avoid a careful and thorough analysis of § 1983's language and history is the super-clear-statement principle that this Court has come to apply in Eleventh Amendment cases-a principle that is irrelevant to this state-court action.
 In my view, a careful and detailed analysis of § 1983 leads to the conclusion that States are "persons" within the meaning of that statute.